 In some cases, the environment may simply be too dry.
 Typically, you can notice this in the effects on your own skin too.
 A humidifier can be a great way to provide a little more humidity for both you and your feline friend.

 Keep an eye on your cat's health overall.
-Making sure they are healthy, at a normal weight and getting plenty of exercise can be key to avoiding issues like dandruff, as well as worse problems.
+Making sure they are healthy, at a normal weight and getting plenty of exercises can be key to avoiding issues like dandruff, as well as worse problems.

 There are plenty of lotions and oils that are created specifically for cats that can assist with keeping their skin from getting too dry.